R3DRUN3/bitcoin-simplified/README.md

 > **Warning**
 >Please note that this PoC is an ultra simplified version and does not reflect the complete complexity of the actual Bitcoin system.
 >It serves as an educational tool to gain an introductory understanding of the key concepts involved.
+>For a detailed technical explanation of the technology, take a look at [this](https://github.com/bitcoinbook/bitcoinbook) repo.

 ## Table of Contents